Vit85/Explore-US-Bikeshare-Data/README.md

 According to the raw input from the user the code will import the data and will provide information by computing descriptive statistics.

 ### Files used
-bikeshare.py
+bikeshare.py /
-chicago.csv
+chicago.csv /
-new_york_city.csv
+new_york_city.csv /
 washington.csv

 ### Credits
-Richard Kalehoff (Udacity mentor)
+Richard Kalehoff (Udacity mentor),
 Juno Lee         (Udacity Mentor)